- Home

 Zero Shot Learning Definition

-What Is Zero Shot Learning
+What is Zero Shot Learning?

 Zero-shot learning (ZSL) is a machine learning technique that enables models to recognise and classify objects or categories they have never encountered during their training.
 In conventional machine learning, models are trained and tested on samples from the same set of classes.
 Zero-shot learning deviates from this norm by testing the learner on samples from classes not observed during training, thus predicting the class they belong to.